ritza-co/code-with-replit-book/manuscript/00-overview.md

 #### Steganography with Python and Repl.it

 Share secret messages with your friends by hiding them inside images with steganography, Python and Repl.it.

+#### 2D platform game with PyGame and Repl.it

+Build a fun 2D platform game while learning all about Python game development.
+It's is easily expandible with endless possibilities so let your imagination run wild!